-The Greater St. Louis “dialect island” poses interesting problems for dialect documentation, partly because Greater St. Louis is a transitional area where many overlapping linguistic influences have left their mark, and also because is an area with new immigrant communities, racial divides, and an aging population.
-Using a sample from survey and interview data from 815 participants over a seven-year period, we examine lexical diversity in Greater St. Louis, comprising counties both in Missouri and Illinois.
-We discover that both age and place are robust indicators of lexical selection in Southern Illinois and St. Louis.
-Our findings provide a concurring rationale with phonologically-based studies that supports the existence of a unique dialect island in Greater St. Louis.
+The Greater St. Louis “dialect island” poses interesting problems for dialect documentation, partly because Greater St. Louis is a transitional area where many overlapping linguistic influences have left their mark and because it is an area with new immigrant communities, racial divides, and an aging population.
+Using a sample from survey and interview data from 815 participants over a seven-year period, the authors examine lexical diversity in Greater St. Louis, comprising counties in both Missouri and Illinois.
+They discover that both age and place are robust indicators of lexical selection in Southern Illinois and St. Louis.
+Their findings provide a concurring rationale with phonologically based studies that supports the existence of a unique dialect island in Greater St. Louis.

-Larry L. LaFond is Professor of English Language and Literature at Southern Illinois University Edwardsville.
-His work has appeared in Kairos, Language Awareness, Language Policy, and Die Unterrichtspraxis, among others, and in edited volumes from Cascadilla, John Benjamins, Kluwer Presses.
-His research interests include second language acquisition theory and pedagogy as well as American dialects.
+Larry L. Lafond is professor of English language and literature at Southern Illinois University Edwardsville.
+His work has appeared in Kairos, Language Awareness, Language Policy, and Die Unterrichtspraxis, among others, and in edited volumes from Cascadilla, Benjamins, and Kluwer.
+His research interests include second-language acquisition theory and pedagogy as well as American dialects.
 Email: firstname.lastname@example.org.

-Kenneth W. Moffett is Professor of Political Science at Southern Illinois University Edwardsville.
-He is coauthor of Web 2.0 and the Political Mobilization of College Students (with Laurie L. Rice; Lexington, 2016), and his work has appeared in American Politics Research, Climatic Change, Environment and Behavior, Journal of Information Technology and Politics, Legislative Studies Quarterly, and Social Science Computer Review, and more.
-His research interests lie primarily in American culture, politics and policy.
+Kenneth W. Moffett is professor of political science at Southern Illinois University Edwardsville.
+He is coauthor of Web 2.0 and the Political Mobilization of College Students (with Laurie L. Rice; Lexington, 2016), and his work has appeared in American Politics Research, Climatic Change, Environment and Behavior, Journal of Information Technology and Politics, Legislative Studies Quarterly, Social Science Computer Review, and more.
+His research interests lie primarily in American culture, politics, and policy.
+Email: email@example.com.

 Download citation file: